 WSP was retained to confirm the general feasibility of the ReGenTM process and to provide major equipment sizing, a preliminary equipment list, process flow diagrams, a cost estimate, and other information required to proceed to the next phase of design.
-WSP's report dated March 14, 2017, stated that the ReGenTM refining technology process is "technically sound" and that "construction and operation of the proposed re-refinery should provide finished products equivalent or greater than those contained in previous engineering studies."
+WSP's report dated March 14, 2017, stated that the ReGenTM recycling technology process is "technically sound" and that "construction and operation of the proposed re-refinery should provide finished products equivalent or greater than those contained in previous engineering studies."

-Stantec was retained to define the ReGen re-refining project to a Class V level in terms of processing volumes, equipment requirements, footprint, timeline, and capital costs.
+Stantec was retained to define the ReGen recycling project in terms of processing volumes, equipment requirements, footprint, timeline, and capital costs.
 Stantec's report dated March 2017 indicated Stantec's opinion that the "ReGen technology is technically viable and capable of producing high quality base oils meeting requirements of API 1509 Groups II and III".
-Furthermore, Stantec concluded, after conferring with major manufacturers of the process equipment required to construct and operate a 2,800 bpd re-refinery, that the project is feasible as proposed.
+Furthermore, Stantec concluded, after conferring with major manufacturers of the process equipment required to construct and operate a 2,800 bpd recycling facility, that the project is feasible as proposed.